ThunderFound/Latest-Roblox-Account-Finder/README.md

 # Latest-Roblox-Account-Finder
-Very simple python script that uses Roblox API to find the latest Roblox account.
-It iterates through every digit of possible user id one by one, making API requests to check if the account with this id exists.
-Currently it posts 10 requests, each with 10 ids in it.
-I can make it to post only 5 requests, because the Roblox API endpoint I use allows up to 100 ids, but im too lazy to make the script iterate through 2 digits instead of 1.
-The script then prints the ID and username of the latest user found.
+This is a simple Python script that utilizes the Roblox API to discover the most recent Roblox account.
+It achieves this by methodically going through each digit of a potential user ID, making API requests to check for the existence of accounts with those IDs.

+Currently, it sends 10 requests, each with 10 IDs.
+I could optimize it to send only 5 requests, as the Roblox API endpoint allows up to 100 IDs per request, but I'm feeling a bit lazy about making the script iterate through two digits instead of just one.
+The script then displays the ID and username of the newest account found.